alexisakers/HTMLString/README.md

 ## Objective-C API

-With Obj-C Mix and Match, you can import and use the `HTMLString` module from in Objective-C code.
+With Obj-C interoperability, you can import and use the `HTMLString` module from in Objective-C code.

 The library introduces a set of Objective-C specific APIs as categories on the `NSString` type: